HackYourFutureBelgium/bf-java/README.md

 ## Course Overview

-This 10-week course provides a deep dive into Java for backend development.
-We will cover core Java concepts, object-oriented programming (OOP), data structures, databases, and RESTful APIs using **Spring Boot**.
-By the end of the course, students will have the skills necessary to build scalable backend systems.
+This 10-week course will introduce students to Java for backend development, with a focus on essential language concepts, database access using JPA, and building RESTful APIs using **Spring Boot**.
+By the end, students will be able to develop a basic, full-featured backend service.

-## Week 1: Introduction to Java & OOP
+## Week 1

-### Topics
+### Introduction to Java & OOP

 - Java Overview and Setup (JDK, IDE)
 - Basic Syntax (Variables, Data Types, Operators)